 Those that aren’t out of business have tons of complaints registered against them as well.
 There are enough unhappy customers of Aspire that they ended up in our sights to expose.

-I found it irritatingly amusing that the only photos of successful people on the sales presentation are only of the owner and his family, not a single one of any custumore/distributor.
-That speaks volumes.
+I found it irritatingly amusing that the only photos of successful people on the sales presentation are only of the owner and his family, not a single one of any customer/distributor.

 This is definitely not for anyone just starting out in the online home business opportunity ventures available at more affordable rates, as one could lose a lot of money, effort and time trying.